rajeesing/StraightToBusiness/README.md

 18. Create a volume: ```docker run -d -v c:\dockerfiles:/usr/share/nginx/dockerfiles -name <container name> -p 9000:80 <imagename>:<tag>``` Volume is persist values even when container stopped running.

 # Dockerfile with .Net Application
-However when you create a new .Net Core application using Visual Studio IDE, In the template you will see an option to add a docker capability which adds automatically dockerfile with predefined code to spin a container from an image.
-But you can use your own docker file to for your .net application later.
+However, when you create a new .Net Core application using Visual Studio IDE, In the template you will see an option to add a docker capability which adds automatically a docker file with predefined code to spin a container from an image.
+But you can use your own docker file for your .net application later.
 ```
 FROM mcr.microsoft.com/dotnet/sdk:8.0 AS build
 WORKDIR /src